 Ashore, Corridan served Commander, U.S. Naval Activities Spain as the protocol officer.
 He was a member of the U.S. Forces Iraq Staff in Baghdad, serving as the executive officer to the deputy director of the J9 strategic effects directorate.
 He also served as the deputy director for trainers and simulations directorate at the Surface Warfare Officers School and as chief staff officer at Commander, Littoral Combat Ship Squadron ONE.

-His current assignment is commanding officer of PCU Cincinnati (LCS 20).
+His current assignment is commanding officer aboard USS CINCINNATI (LCS 20).

-Kloppel’s personal awards and decorations include the Defense Meritorious Service Medal, Navy and Marine Corps Commendation Medal (four awards), Navy and Marine Corps Achievement Medal (three awards), and various campaign and unit awards.
+His personal awards include the Defense Meritorious Service Medal, the Navy and Marine Corps Commendation Medal (four awards), the Navy and Marine Corps Achievement Medal (three awards), and various unit and campaign awards.

 Stay updated on our latest events and information.